minio/docs/source/reference/minio-server/settings/root-credentials.rst

 This page covers settings that control root (superuser) access for the MinIO process.
 The root user has complete access and permissions to perform operations on the MinIO deployment.

+Root User and Root Password are required even if you use the :kes-docs:`MinIO Key Encryption Service <>` or other key management utility.

 .. include:: /includes/common-mc-admin-config.rst
    :start-after: start-minio-settings-defined
    :end-before: end-minio-settings-defined